zhangzhizhongz3/CppPrimer/ch13/README.md

 > Do you think the `TextQuery` and `QueryResult` classes need to define their own versions of the copy-control members?
 If so, why?
 If not, why not?
 Implement whichever copy-control operations you think these classes require.

 As synthesized version meet all requirements for this case, no custom version control members need to define.
-Check [#304](https://github.com/Mooophy/Cpp-Primer/issues/304#issuecomment-124081395) for detail.

 [Exercise 13.22](ex13_22.h)
 ---------------------------